chtwilfer/Arc-enabledWinServersDemoLab/README.md

 The Virtual Machine was deployed with an PIP.
 So you can access via RDP.

 > **Note**
-> Use this only für Testing and Demo.
-Please use ist not for production.
+> Use RDP over PIP only für Testing and Demo.
+Please do not use it for production!